The Discovery Project

 Like so many country manor houses of the time, the Pleasure Grounds were designed to celebrate the grandeur and wealth of its residents.
 Approaching carriage paths offered oblique views of the House, whilst long open avenues from the principle state rooms would have celebrated the shoreline setting.
 The eye would have been drawn across the grounds to the views beyond, over Holes Bay and across to Poole Old Town where the Spurrier’s trading ship masts are likely to have been seen rising above the quayside properties.

 Sadly, over the years invasive species such as Poplar (which are shown as the pale green trees in the aerial view below) have blocked the views and old grazing shoreside meadows.
-However, as part of the estate’s wider revival of our Regency Style Pleasure Grounds, we are removing the invasive trees and scrub, whilst also protecting and enhancing our older Oaks and supporting our much-valued wildlife.
+However, as part of the estate’s wider revival of our Regency Style Pleasure Grounds, we have now removed the invasive trees and scrub, whilst also protecting and enhancing our older Oaks and supporting our much-valued wildlife.

-BELOW: The three historical landscape views to be reinstated across the Pleasure Grounds, re-connecting the House and park with the shoreline
+BELOW: The three historical landscape views reinstated across the Pleasure Grounds, re-connecting the House and park with the shoreline

 Our Grade II* listed Georgian manor house would have stood proud among the lawns and grasslands when it was built 200 years ago, and commanded some pretty impressive views over Holes Bay and Poole Harbour.
 It was a House built for ‘looking at’ and we can’t wait for more of our visitors to really enjoy this spectacular building.